 Note: Detox and SATOP treatment programs are excluded.
 Medications for addiction treatment include Vivitrol, acamprosate, buprenorphine, naltrexone, and Suboxone.
 Medicaid claims for direct billing from pharmacies for substance use treatment consumers are included.
-CIMOR only started tracking type of medication in January 2010.

-Significance: Medication therapy in combination with psychosocial counseling to support treatment and recovery from substance use disorders is a National Quality Forum recommendation.
+Significance: Medication therapy in combination with psychosocial counseling to support treatment and recovery from substance